attipaci/jnum/README.md

 **jnum** is not (yet) a fully stable code.
 It's API still continues to evolve (driven by **crush**), although there are signs of stabilization in many of the Java subpackages within.
-Also, some parts have clearly got more attention through the years as others.
+Also, some parts have clearly received more attention through the years as others.
 The javadoc markup is at best spotty at this point, although classes, methods and arguments are generally named in a self-explanatory manner.